hamzasdq11/Pathway-GenAI/CONTRIBUTING.md

-# Contributing to Fincept Terminals
+# Contributing to EquiNovas

-Welcome to the Fincept Terminal community!
+Welcome to the EquiNova community!
 Your contributions help build the future of open-source financial technology.

 ## Project Architecture Overview

-Fincept Terminal uses a **Hybrid MVP (Model-View-Presenter) + Services** architecture designed for massive scalability and modular development.
+EquiNova uses a **Hybrid MVP (Model-View-Presenter) + Services** architecture designed for massive scalability and modular development.
 This architecture allows thousands of developers to contribute independently without breaking existing functionality.

 ### Why This Architecture?